RokHari/InvertedPendulum-MARTe2/README.md

 ## Run

-Upload the corresponding STM32 code to the edukit.
+Upload the corresponding STM32 code to the Edukit.
 TODO: link to a "permanent" InvertedPendulum-STM32 repository.

 Connect the STM32 to a computer with the USB cable.